 Join Tamarack's Sylvia Cheuy, Director of Collective Impact, in this new online course designed to build a foundation of knowledge and practice for your collective impact work.

-This course is available to use at your own pace, but you'll be learning alongside a diverse group of Tamarack Institute learners.
+This course is available to use at your own pace over your six months of access, but you'll be learning alongside a diverse group of Tamarack Institute learners.
 Engage in comments and questions on the online platform, and join Sylvia for monthly small group coaching to get more personalized feedback and insight.

 The Foundations of Collective Impact course is divided into six main lessons:

 This module will define Collective Impact and distinguish it from other forms of collaboration.
 It will also explain when Collective Impact might be the right approach and highlights 3 mindset shifts that are important to ensuring that Collective Impact initiatives reach their full potential.